roshnirodrigues/E-Commerce-Funnel-Analysis/README.md

 All data cleaning and transformation were performed in PostgreSQL.

-Initial steps included understanding dataset structure and relationships.
+Before analysis, I first explored the dataset to understand its structure and fields.

 Key preparation steps: